Baby's Diaper Rash: Causes, Types, Symptoms And Treatment

 4. Allergic dermatitis

 Babies can have an allergic diaper rash due to certain substances in the diapers, baby wipes, creams, or powders.
-Fragrances, dyes, and elastics in a diaper may also cause allergic reactions.
+Fragrances, dyes, and elastics in a diaper may also cause skin allergies in babies.
 You may notice massive red and shiny allergic rashes all over the exposed skin.
 Hypoallergenic baby products or switching products may reduce allergies.

 5. Other rare types of diaper rashes